microsoft/playwright/docs/src/ci-intro.md

         retention-days: 30
 ```

-If this doesn't make sense to you, give GitHub's [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) guide a read.
-Looking at the list of steps in `jobs.test.steps`, you can see that the workflow performs these steps:
+The workflow performs these steps:

 1. Clone your repository
 2. Install Node.js